The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax

 A formal liquidation can be seen as an unnecessary expense when a company ceases business.
 This is especially true for small companies where the owners will not want to incur several thousand pounds of fees simply to realise the profits of their business.

 This guidance note discusses some of the issues a company and its shareholders face when implementing an informal winding up using the procedures under CA 2006, s 1003.
-For more details on the tax consequences on the winding up of a company, see the Administration and liquidation guidance note.
+For more details on the tax consequences on the winding up of a company, see the Tax implications of administration and liquidation guidance note.